 This Instant Pot® Chicken Tortilla Soup is perfect for busy weeknights.
-Make ahead of time and keep it warm while you pick up the kids from dance or watch a baseball game.
+Make it ahead of time and keep it warm while you pick up the kids from dance or watch a baseball game.

 I’ve got another soup recipe for you today: Instant Pot® Chicken Tortilla Soup.
 If your family loves classic chicken noodle soup or perhaps this chicken soup with parsnips, this is a fun way to spice it up.
 In fact, this chicken tortilla soup is quickly taking over as the most requested soup by our oldest son.

 Ok, let’s face it, there is no real magic to the Instant Pot®.
 You still have to plan, shop, and prep–but it certainly does simplify cooking.
 Benefits include being able to:

 - Easily keep food warm until ready to eat.

 - Safely step away from the stove while cooking.